jamulussoftware/jamulus/COMPILING.md

 Jamulus can be compiled for Linux, Windows and macOS as follows.
-Alernatively, you may wish to use one of the contributed [installation scripts](https://github.com/jamulussoftware/installscripts).
+Note also the contributed [installation scripts](https://github.com/jamulussoftware/installscripts) for use unattended installs.
 There are also reports from people who successfully compile and run Jamulus on BSDs.

 ---